 While it’s entirely possible, using a camper van as transport and accommodation in winter in New Zealand will be tough, unless you’re fine with sleeping in cold conditions.
 If you do decide on camping, make sure your camper van has heating and try to camp at designated camper van sites that supply power.

-• Snow chains.
-Even if you plan on keeping to coastal areas, it’s best to have chains, just in case.
+- Snow chains.
+In the South Island, even if you plan on keeping to coastal areas, it’s best to have chains, just in case.
 The weather in New Zealand changes rapidly.

 With over 2000km (1240 miles) from top to bottom, several climate regions, and both mountains and beaches in close proximity, New Zealand offers visitors a huge array of natural attractions.
 Wintertime is a great time to visit as you can see and do things all over the country that you can’t at any other time of year.
-Here are some of the best places to visit when the temperature drops.
+Here are some of the best winter activities in New Zealand when the temperature drops.

 1. Ski or hike on an active volcano